What is Zoloft?

 Zoloft pills are taken orally.
 Usually, these pills are given once a day: either in the morning or the evening.
 You are not required to eat before having the medicine as a tablet.
 On the other hand, if you want to take the Zoloft capsules, you are required to have it after breakfast or after a meal.

 For women who are taking Zoloft to treat their PMS, you might be prescribed the pills to be taken daily or only during the two weeks before having your period.

-Once you start these pills, and even if you end up feeling better; you should keep taking them as directed by your doctor.
+Once you start these pills, and even if you end up feeling better, you should keep taking them as directed by your doctor.
 In case you feel the need to discontinue Zoloft, you have to consult your doctor.
 This brain regulator should not be stopped suddenly.
-If your body got used to the drug, and you deprived him of it, your condition might come back and in the worst way.
-Also, you might experience mood swings, tiredness, headaches, and it could go as worse as feeling similar to having an electric shock for a short period.
+If your body got used to the drug, and you deprived yourself of it, your condition might come back, and in the worst way.
+Also, you might experience mood swings, tiredness, headaches, and it could get as bad as feeling similar to having an electric shock for a short period.

 Just like any medication, when having more than one kind, you may end up mixing the chemical ingredients up.
 This mixing could mess up your system, leading to complications.
 Make sure you understand all the interactions between this medication and other types of medicines.
 Always consult with your doctor before changing any dosage or adding any other pill.
 When on Zoloft, you are not advised to take the following:

 - Pimozide or other drugs that could lead to bleeding like Ibuprofen, warfarin, and others

 - MAO inhibitors.
 These, when mixed up with Zoloft, could lead to severe side effects including death.
 You are required to stop any MAO inhibitor at least two weeks before and after starting the Zoloft treatment.